THE ATGER MUSEUM

 Jean-François Xavier Atger (1758–1833)

-left few traces behind other than his collection.
+left few traces of himself outside of his collection.

 Born in Montpellier, he received a classical education